MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/policy-compliance/what-is-data-classification.md

 ## Microsoft's data classification

 The following is a list of classifications Microsoft uses.
 Depending on your industry or existing security requirements, data classifications standards may already exist within your organization.
-If no standard exists, we welcome you to use this sample classification, to help you better understand your digital estate and risk profile.
+If no standard exists, we invite you to use this sample classification to better understand your own digital estate and risk profile.

 * **Non-business:** Data from your personal life that does not belong to Microsoft
 * **Public:** Business data that is freely available and approved for public consumption